aleruete/Daily-Occupancy-Site-Use-Model/ReadMe.md

 =======================================================================================================================
 Supplementary data and scripts

 This repository accompanies the text: Ruete et al. 2017.
 Exploiting Opportunistic Observations to Estimate Changes in Seasonal Site Use: An Example with Wetland Birds.
-JX X:XX-XX
+Ecology and Evolution DOI: 10.1002/ece3.3100

 Here you can download all data and scripts needed to replicate the analyses done in the article.
 To run it you will need to install R <http://www.r-project.org/> and JAGS <http://mcmc-jags.sourceforge.net/>.